Vaisakh4/Netflix-Movies-and-TV-Show-Analysis/README.md

 # 🧾 Project Overview

-This project performs a comprehensive data analysis of Netflix’s movie and TV show catalog using Python.
+This project performs a comprehensive data analysis of Netflix’s movie and TV show catalogue using Python.
 The goal is to uncover patterns, trends, and insights about content distribution, IMDb ratings, and audience engagement.

 The analysis includes: